The Human Truth Foundation

 See:

-Women continue to face violent attacks "with authorities failing to provide adequate protection or hold perpetrators accountable"12.
-The problems start even before birth, with demographic data indicating that there is a widespread problem of infanticide against femalekind, leading to Pakistan having one of the world's lowest ratios of females to males33.
+Women live a very inequal and unsecure life in Pakistan, with too many facing violent attacks and "authorities failing to provide adequate protection or hold perpetrators accountable"12 and turning a blind-eye to matters of 'tribal traditions'36.
+The problems start even before birth, with demographic data indicating a widespread problem of infanticide against femalekind, leading to Pakistan having one of the world's lowest ratios of females to males35.

 #gender #gender_equality #human_rights #misogyny #women